Best Trade Schools in Maine

 If you want to start a career in the skilled trades in Maine, the right training matters.
 Trade schools give you hands-on experience and teach the technical skills you’ll use every day on the job.

 Many trades also require licenses, and a good school can guide you through testing and certification.
-In Maine, you'll find programs for electricians, welders, HVAC technicians, medical assistants, and more.
-Choosing the right school means looking at program quality, facilities, job placement, and industry recognition.
+In Maine, you’ll find programs for electricians, welders, HVAC technicians, medical assistants, and more.
+Choosing the right school means looking at program quality, facilities, career services, and industry recognition.

 Below, you’ll find some of the best trade schools in Maine, along with tips to help you choose one that’s right for your goals.